-What is a DU Known as a Desktop Underwriter?
+What is a Desktop Underwriter?

 Definition: DU is an abbreviation used for desktop underwriter and desktop underwriting.
 It is an automated program used by loan originators to qualify a borrower through Fannie Mae guidelines for a conventional loan.
 Desktop underwriter is also used for FHA loans.

 The DU is only as good as the information supplied to the program.
 A DU shows the borrower's housing expense ratio and debt-to-income ratio, including 3 FICO scores.
 Lenders throw out the top FICO and bottom FICO and keep the middle FICO.

 The DU also reveals a borrower's assets (source of funds to buy) and liabilities as reported to the loan originator.
 Liabilities include revolving debt reported to the credit reporting bureaus.
 The results reflect the borrower's name, the approximate unpaid balance of the obligation, including the minimum monthly payment.

 Part of the requirement for desktop underwriter is none of the liabilities can include borrowed funds to purchase the property.
 Sometimes, if debt does not appear in the desktop underwriter it's because the debt does not yet have a 12-month reporting history.
 Often disputed unpaid balances will not allow for a desktop underwriter decision without an examination by an underwriter reviewer.